wuhanstudio/adversarial-ros-driving/README.md

 ## Adversarial Driving

-We also tested our attacks in ROS Gazebo simulator.
+We also tested our attacks in Udacity autonomous driving simulator.

 https://github.com/wuhanstudio/adversarial-driving